 Explore the silences in your life.
 Call out instances of silent racism, such as questions concerning a child's ability to learn or other assumptions based upon race.
 Talk to kids about how discomfort over a topic is not a reason to ignore it.
 Teach them that feeling uncomfortable or embarrassed about their lack of knowledge on an issue is a signal to learn more, not an alarm bell to stay silent.

-The idea that ignoring or overlooking ethnic differences promotes racial harmony actually does the opposite.
-"Colorblindness" closes our eyes to the experiences of others.
+Ignoring or overlooking ethnic differences does not promote racial harmony; it actually does the opposite.
+"Color blindness" closes our eyes to the experiences of others.
 If we can't see the differences, we also can't see the problems and challenges they face.
 Choose instead to build bridges between your family and other cultures by learning more about the richness and depth of the many hues that make up our world.

 We all carry implicit bias.
 It's a natural and usually unconscious preference for (or aversion to) a particular group of people.
 We can't change what we're not aware of, so take time to examine and identify blind spots honestly.
 Notice how children pick up biases through facial expressions and body language.
 Be mindful of how biases are often subtly depicted in society through what psychologist Derald Wing Sue calls "microaggressions."
 These are subtle, often nonverbal, slights and insults used to stigmatize people of color.

 Michael Genhart’s Ouch!
 Moments: When Words Are Used in Hurtful Ways is a helpful resource that addresses microaggressions in kid-friendly terms.
 It also includes a Note to Parents and Caregivers by Kevin L. Nadal, Ph.
 D, who provides strategies for talking to children about hurtful language, discrimination and bias.